austinfreenet/afn-docs/afn_nextgen_project.md

 Then I'm going to take the results of 1 of those 2 and convert that .vdi to a qcow2 disk and create a new KVM VM using that disk image.

+## 2018-10-30

+I'm using `qemu-img` to [convert the cloned vdi file](https://computingforgeeks.com/how-to-convert-virtualbox-disk-image-vdi-and-img-to-qcow2-format/).
+It should take a while so I'll pick this back up next Tuesday.

+I'm interested in trying ZFS instead of an overlay FS someday also.